QuickFastly/NR-wiki/docs/Nova-Regna/Characters/Leon Van Wolfe.md

   </table>
 </div>

-Leon Van Wolfe is the current High Cardinal of the [Children of the Flame](../World/Organizations/Religions%20&%20Cults/Children%20of%20the%20Flame), and is the primary advisor to [The Sixth Storyteller](./The%20Sixth%20Storyteller).
+Leon Van Wolfe is the current High Cardinal of the [[../World/Organizations/Religions & Cults/Children of the Flame|Children of the Flame]], and is the primary advisor to [[./The Sixth Storyteller|The Sixth Storyteller]].

 ## Physical description